codsen/codsen/packages/string-strip-html/readme.md

 Codsen https://codsen.com
 ```

-This feature is off by default, you need to turn it on, passing options object with a key `opts.dumpLinkHrefsNearby` set to `true`.
+This feature is off by default; you need to turn it on, passing options object with a key `opts.dumpLinkHrefsNearby` set to `true`.

 ## Not assuming anything

-Some HTML tag stripping libraries _assume_ that the input is always valid HTML and that intention of their libraries is a sanitation of some mystical rogue visitor's input string.
+Some HTML tag stripping libraries _assume_ that the input is always valid HTML and that intention of their libraries is sanitation of some mystical rogue visitor's input string.
 Hence, libraries just rip the brackets out and call it a day.

-But those libraries assume too much - what if neither input nor output is not a HTML?
+But those libraries assume too much - what if neither input nor output is not an HTML?
 What if HTML tag stripping library is used in a universal tool which accepts all kinds of text **and strips only and strictly only recognised HTML tags**?
 Like [Detergent](https://github.com/codsen/detergent) for example?

-For the record, somebody might input `a < b and c > d` (clearly not HTML) into Detergent with intention clean invisible characters before **to paste the result into Photoshop**.
-User just wants to get rid of any invisible characters.
+For the record, somebody might input `a < b and c > d` (clearly, not HTML) into Detergent with intention clean invisible characters before **to paste the result into Photoshop**.
+A user just wants to get rid of any invisible characters.
 There's not even a smell of HTML here.
 There's no rogue XSS injection and cross-site scripting.
 Notice there's even spaces around brackets!
 It's just that the cleaning tool is very _universal_ and just happens _to snuff out and remove HTML_.

-This library does not assume anything and its detection will interpret `a < b and c > d` as **not HTML**.
-Our competition, on other hand, will strip `a < b and c > d` into `a d`.
+This library does not assume anything, and its detection will interpret `a < b and c > d` as **not HTML**.
+Our competition, on the other hand, will strip `a < b and c > d` into `a d`.

-But, if you think, a child can code up bracket-to-bracket removal library in 5 minutes...
+But, if you think, a child can code up bracket-to-bracket removal library in 5 minutes.
 There's more to HTML stripping than just bracket-to-bracket.

 Choose your HTML stripping tool wisely.